-- (1) The pro forma balance sheet data gives effect to the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 115,598,018 shares of our Class A common stock, which will occur immediately prior to the completion of this offering, resulting in an aggregate of 128,444,820 outstanding shares of our Class A common stock and the exchange of 9,467,883 shares of our Class A common stock into an equivalent number of our Class B common stock, which will occur immediately prior to the completion of this offering, resulting in 9,467,883 outstanding shares of our Class B common stock as of December 31, 2020 on a pro forma basis. - (2) The pro forma as adjusted column in the balance sheet data table above gives effect to i) the pro forma adjustments described in footnote (1) above, ii) the issuance and sale of 24,242,424 shares of Class A common stock in this offering at the initial public offering price of \$18.00 per share after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, and (iii) the use of proceeds from this offering to repay certain indebtedness as described in the section titled "Use of Proceeds". - (3) Working capital is defined as current assets less current liabilities.
+- (1) The proforma balance sheet data gives effect to the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 115,598,018 shares of our Class A common stock, which will occur immediately prior to the completion of this offering, resulting in an aggregate of 128,444,820 outstanding shares of our Class A common stock and the exchange of 9,467,883 shares of our Class A common stock into an equivalent number of our Class B common stock, which will occur immediately prior to the completion of this offering, resulting in 9,467,883 outstanding shares of our Class B common stock as of December 31, 2020 on a proforma basis. - (2) The proforma as adjusted column in the balance sheet data table above gives effect to i) the proforma adjustments described in footnote (1) above, ii) the issuance and sale of 22,000,000 shares of Class A common stock in this offering at the initial public offering price of \$17.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, and (iii) the use of proceeds from this offering to repay certain indebtedness as described in the section titled "Use of Proceeds".
+(3) Each \$1.00 increase or decrease in the assumed initial public offering price of \$17.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, the proforma as adjusted amount of each of our cash and cash equivalents, working capital, - (3) Each \$1.00 increase or decrease in the assumed initial public offering price of \$17.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, the pro forma as adjusted amount of each of our cash and cash equivalents, working capital, total assets and stockholders' deficit by \$20.5 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each increase or decrease of 1.0 million shares in the number of shares offered by us at the assumed initial public offering price would increase or decrease, as applicable, each of our cash and cash equivalents, working capital, total assets, and stockholders' deficit by \$15.8 million.
+The pro forma as adjusted information set forth above is illustrative only and will depend on the actual initial public offering price and other terms of this offering determined at pricing. - (4) Working capital is defined as current assets less current liabilities.
 See our financial statements appearing elsewhere in this prospectus for further details regarding our current assets and current liabilities.